jchrisli/twilio-video-app-react/README.md

     $ twilio plugins:install @twilio-labs/plugin-rtc

 **Note:** If you have previously installed the `@twilio-labs/plugin-rtc` plugin, please make sure that you are using the most recent version.
 You can upgrade the plugin by running `twilio plugins:update`.
-The chat feature requires version 0.8.1 or greater of `@twilio-labs/plugin-rtc`.

 ## Deploy the app to Twilio